openstack/python-openstackclient/releasenotes/source/previous_releases.rst

 ===================

 * The OpenStackClient content from the OpenStack Wiki has been migrated into the OSC source repo.
-This includes the :doc:`commands`, :doc:`command-list` and :doc:`humaninterfaceguide` documents.
+This includes the `commands`, `command-list` and `humaninterfaceguide` documents.

 * Set a default domain ID when both ``OS_USER_DOMAIN_ID`` and ``OS_USER_DOMAIN_NAME`` are not set.
 This is also done for